varigence/docs/bimlflex/technology-ssis/ssis-on-prem-sql-server.md

 ---

-## Raw Data Vault (RDV)
+## Data Vault (DV)

-After Stage and Persisted Stage steps have been completed - setup can begin for the Raw Data Vault step of this process.
+After Stage and Persisted Stage steps have been completed - setup can begin for the Data Vault step of this process.

-In this scenario, setting up the RDV will include the following steps.
+In this scenario, setting up the DV will include the following steps.

-1. Configure the RDV Project
+1. Configure the DV Project
 1. Apply modeling overrides to the source metadata
     a.
 Object overrides
     b.
 Column overrides